Kayleighht/Public_Private_GSType_UrbanForest/README.md

-# Public_Private_GSType_UrbanForest

-#Private trees contribute uniquely to urban tree diversity and structure: a community-based study of the urban forest in Montreal
+# Private trees contribute uniquely to urban tree diversity and structure: a community-based study of the urban forest in Montreal
 In preparation for submission

-*Authors:
+* Authors:
-+ Kayleigh Hutt-Taylor
++ [Kayleigh Hutt-Taylor]
-+ Carly Ziter
++ [Carly Ziter]

 This repository contains the code and data accompanying the paper "Private trees contribute uniquely to urban tree diversity and structure: a community-based study of the urban forest in Montreal" (In Prep.).